On the modularity of 3-regular random graphs and random graphs with given degree sequences: An improved lower bound for more general degree sequences

 This is a contradiction with Lemma~\ref{lem 5.2}.
 The corollary follows. \end{proof}

-Before giving the proof of Theorem~\ref{LBgeneral}, we state a criterion for the existence of a giant component due to Molloy and Reed, see \cite{MR}.
-Here we present a version for bounded degree sequences, although the theorem itself is more general.
+Before diving into the proof of Theorem~\ref{LBgeneral}, we state a criterion for the existence of a giant component due to Molloy and Reed, see \cite{MR}.
+Here we present a version for bounded degree sequences although the theorem itself is more general.